 provided, however, that the release of shares of our common stock held by the selling stockholders is limited to the shares actually sold in this offering.
-The total number of shares released for the stockholders and optionholders not participating in this offering represents approximately the same percentage of the aggregate number of shares and vested options held by such persons as the number of shares offered hereunder represents of the aggregate holdings of the potential selling stockholders who entered into new lock-up agreements in connection with this offering as described below.
+The total number of shares released for the stockholders and optionholders not participating in this offering represents the same percentage of the aggregate number of shares and vested options held by such persons as the number of shares being released for the selling stockholders participating in this offering represents of their aggregate holdings.
 Morgan Stanley & Co.
 LLC, in its sole discretion, may from time to time permit our stockholders who are subject to these lock-up agreements to sell additional shares prior to the expiration of the lock-up agreements.

-In addition to the existing lock-up agreements from the initial public offering, in connection with this offering, we, certain of our stockholders (including the selling stockholders) and all of our directors and officers have also entered into new lock-up agreements on substantially similar terms effective for 90 days following the date of this prospectus.
+In addition to the existing lock-up agreements from the initial public offering, in connection with this offering, we, the selling stockholders and all of our directors and officers have also entered into new lock-up agreements on substantially similar terms effective for 90 days following the date of this prospectus.
 Upon completion of this offering, based on the number of shares outstanding on March 31, 2018, 65,129,989 shares of our common stock, or 79.6% of our outstanding shares, will be restricted from sale as a result of securities laws or lock-up agreements through June 12, 2018 and 55,612,343 shares of our common stock, or 68.0% of our outstanding shares (assuming the underwriters do not exercise their option to purchase additional shares from the selling stockholders), will be restricted from sale as a result of securities laws or lock-up agreements through the date that is 90 days following the date of this prospectus.